 1.2 AOP Extension.
-If the Parties are unable to meet the requirements of 1.1, a 30day extension may be granted upon the mutual consent of the DFPC Battalion Chief and the County Sheriff and written notice sent to all the AOP Parties in the prior year's County AOP.
+If the Parties are unable to meet the requirements of 1.1, one or more 30-day extensions may be granted upon the mutual consent of the DFPC Battalion Chief and the County Sheriff and written notice sent to all the AOP Parties in the prior year's County AOP.

 1.3 Intergovernmental Agreement Concerning Local Fires.
-The Parties acknowledge that pursuant to C.R.S. § 24 33.5 1221(2), the County may be required to enter into intergovernmental agreements prior to January 1, 2017, with certain state agencies that own lands within the county.
 County is encouraged to develop and execute an agreement between County and local fire protection districts to establish, at a minimum, a process to elevate a fire from local responsibility to a County Responsibility Fire.
 The Parties acknowledge that such local agreements may impact County's roles and responsibilities and may need to be addressed in other agreements between the Parties, including but not limited to cost share agreements and assumption of fire control duty agreements.